-Figure 3 shows the rough distribution of civilian casualties by event type and party responsible for males and women and children.
-Unsurprisingly, most civilian casualties for which insurgents are responsible are generated by IED attacks (60 %) with the other two predominant forms of violence being indirect fire (IDF) and direct fire (DF).
+Figure 4 shows the rough distribution of civilian casualties by event type and party responsible for males and women and children.
+Most civilian casualties for which insurgents are responsible are generated by IED attacks (60 %), with the other two predominant forms of violence being indirect fire (IDF) and direct fire (DF).
 Civilian casualties generated by ISAF forces, on the other hand, are more evenly distributed.
 Direct fire accounts for 21 percent of women and children casualties and indirect fire accounts for 35 percent.
-Escalation of force (EOF) accounts for 11 percent.
-Despite the negative publicity they receive, air strikes account for only about 6 percent of casualties, a little less than a third that of road and traffic incidents, which account for over 16 percent of casualties of women or children.
+Escalation of force

-&lt;sup>14 We present such the results of this test for our core specifications in appendix tables 4 and 5.
+&lt;sup>16 We present the results of this test for our core specifications in Appendix Tables 4 and 5.